sen-mao/sen-mao.github.io/_pages/about.md

 [Faster Diffusion: Rethinking the Role of the Encoder for Diffusion Model Inference](https://arxiv.org/abs/2312.09608)

-**Senmao Li**, Taihang Hu, Fahad Khan, Linxuan Li, Shiqi Yang, Yaxing Wang, Ming-Ming Cheng, Jian Yang
+**Senmao Li**, Taihang Hu, Joost van de Weijier, Fahad Khan, Linxuan Li, Shiqi Yang, Yaxing Wang, Ming-Ming Cheng, Jian Yang

 - A thorough empirical study of the features of the UNet in the diffusion model showing that encoder features vary minimally (whereas decoder feature vary significantly)
 - An encoder propagation scheme to accelerate the diffusion sampling without requiring any training or fine-tuning technique